vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 		</dependency>
 ```

 Open this project in your favorite IDE and follow along, or simply [browse](https://github.com/marios-code-path/path-to-springboot-3/tree/main/webflux-observation) the source for reference.
-For clarification, we will be adding dependencies as this guide progresses.
+For clarification, you will add dependencies as this guide progresses.

-Let's move on and establish some basic application properties; app name, server port, and logging format.
+Next, establish some basic application properties: app name, server port, and logging format.

 application.properties: